2020 French municipal elections: Results

-Both La République En Marche! and National Rally lost numerous seats and mayorships.
+Both The French Communist Party and National Rally lost numerous seats and mayorships.
 La République En Marche! managed to retain mayorship of Le Havre by the Prime minister Edouard Philippe (he resigned national position on 3 July).
 National Rally by itself lost about half of its representatives.

 Louis Aliot became the first National Rally Mayor in Perpignan with a city of more than 100,000 people (although Aliot ran as independent).

 Les Republicains also suffered losses.
 Most of them were in large cities, where mayorships were lost to the Greens, although Les Republicains lost seats to the National Rally in small towns.

 The Greens made significant gains in the election.
 They triumphed in Lyon, Marseille, Nancy, Strasbourg and Bordeaux.
 Anne Hidalgo and Martine Aubry retained their respective mayoralties of Paris and Lille.
 Including them, female candidates won in half of France's largest cities.
 Only 40% of the electorate participated in the second round, a significant drop from the prior local elections, likely due to concerns regarding the COVID-19 pandemic.

 Marie Cau was elected the first transgender mayor in France, in Tilloy-lez-Marchiennes.